FAQs

 Can I assist in any other way?

-Zephyr Education is supported by a large number of volunteers assisting in various ways.
-The main ongoing need is financial support.
+Zephyr Education has more than 50 volunteers who assist in various ways.
+The main ongoing need is financial support as the number of children we help increases every year.
 About half of our funding is provided by community grants and business partnerships.
 The remainder is provided by direct donations from members of the public.

 If you can assist with fund-raising as an individual or through a group or club, please contact us for any information or support you may need.

-Zephyr Education is based in Queensland but also operates in Tasmania and Western Australia.
+Zephyr Education is based in Queensland but also provides support to children affected by DFV in every State and Territory.

-Can my donation be spent in a State I nominate?
+Can my donation be spent in a State, Territory or Region I nominate?

 Can’t find an answer?
 Contact us for more!